 The iBasso DC02 USB-C to 3.5mm (link to check the price at B&H Photo/Video) is a digital-to-analog converter and adapter between a USB-C digital connection and 3.5mm analog headphone jack connection.
 It can convert up to 32-Bit / 384 kHz digital audio resolutions.

-The AudioQuest Dragonfly Cobalt (link to compare prices on Amazon and B&H Photo/Video) is a DAC + Preamp + Headphone Amp that connects via USB-A or USB-C (via an included adapter).
+The AudioQuest Dragonfly Cobalt (link to check the price on Amazon) is a DAC + Preamp + Headphone Amp that connects via USB-A or USB-C (via an included adapter).
 This flash drive-sized DAC (ESS ES9038Q2M) has a native resolution up to 24-bit / 96kHz and provides incredible clarity and amplification.
 Its jack is sized at 3.5mm.

 DACs In Amplifiers & Active Speakers